ProjectPractice/SnakePlay/README.md

 SnakePlay
 =========

-an online snake game using lua.
+Snake game using LÖVE framework based on Lua.